pmsilva1010/myAcelerometer/README.md

 # myAcelerometer
 Android Acelerometer

-Simple program that shows the values of x,y and z on the phone acelerometer.
+Simple program that shows the values of x,y and z from the acelerometer on the phone.